fbgallet/roam-extension-live-ai-assistant/README.md

 - **Sidebar** (click +`Shift`): all the content of the sidebar
 - **DNPs** (click +`Ctrl`): a defined range of previous Daily notes (relative to the currently opened or focused DNP, but NOT including today or current day, unless triggered from a not-DNP)
 - **[[page]]** mentions: the content and linked references of the mentioned pages (as [[page]], #tag or atttribute::)
+- **Pdf**: if .pdf documents are present in your notes, as file or as web url, they can be processed by the AI model (OpenAI or Anthropic models)

 > [!TIP]
 > If a context is defined (or if you have selected multiple blocks as prompt) the uids (or block reference identifier) of all the corresponding blocks will be provided to the LLM, so it can refer to one of them if needed.